 If you're preparing for a consultation with Homewise, we'd recommend keeping your hands free so you can make notes during the video call.
 That way you can jot down the answers to your questions and any key points of information throughout the discussion.

 Trying video calls for the first time may seem daunting at first, but that’s simply because it’s new and unfamiliar.
 Once you settle into and know how to work with the different platforms, it’ll be as if you’re sat in the same room as those you're speaking with, so it's definitely worth a try.
 Plus, you can always get away with wearing whatever you're comfortable in, even pyjama bottoms if you like!

-With the restrictions on seeing family and friends ever-changing, using video calls is a simple and effective way of remaining connected to loved ones.
+With the restrictions on seeing family and friends ever-changing and continual lockdowns on the horizon, using video calls is a simple and effective way of remaining connected to loved ones.
 Video calls can help you stay in contact and see a friendly face, which is especially vital if you’re clinically vulnerable and shielding.

 Winter can often be one of the hardest seasons to get out and about too, and using these tools will help you keep in contact with loved ones.
 AgeUK provide a range of guides and tips on looking after your mental health, which is key to keeping safe and well over the winter months particularly, and staying connected plays a huge part in maintaining mental and physical wellbeing.

 By using video call software you’ll remain connected to friends, family members and colleagues – and even us here at Homewise.

 Video calls are the go-to way to keep connected these days, not only with loved ones but also work, education and even TV interviews are turning to technology now!